 But is there really a difference between the $58 box of beans or the $28 “quirky reusable straws” suggested in the “real” New York Times gift guide, and the $500 giant acrylic frog figurine in the joke version?

 The new investment experts at the helm of Paper Source had the right idea.
 Tchotchkes are good for nothing and therefore everything—celebrating, giving, and living, as the store’s motto goes.
-And as trinkets and everything else become one, all that is left to do is let the soothing tide of the giant Paper Source that is the internet marketplace carry you into the open sea, from one island of stretchy astronauts and stress balls to another.
+So don’t be shy: sit down, relax, and let the soothing tide of the giant Paper Source that is the internet marketplace carry you into the open sea, from one island of stretchy astronauts and stress balls to another.

 In 1951, a LIFE magazine article warned of a perilous and bloody new trend: do-it-yourself.
 Titled “How Do-It-Yourself Amateurs Are Clobbering Themselves,” the piece mocks the hordes of people “sliding millions of dollars across hardware counters for complicated and expensive tools to carve themselves up.”
 A doctor interviewed describes men dying of ladder falls as they try to change lightbulbs; of electrocution as they try to fix microwaves.
 “A grisly national tragedy,” the writer concludes.